 Government insured USDA loans

-These loans are guaranteed to homebuyers in rural areas by the US Department of Agriculture.
+These loans are guaranteed to homebuyers in rural areas by the United States Department of Agriculture.
 The property must meet the eligibility guidelines set up by USDA.
+There are two types of USDA loans you can apply for: Guaranteed USDA loan and Direct USDA loan.

 What are the costs of a mortgage?